 Published Jun 17, 2025

-In November 2025, Microsoft Entra ID will support passkey profiles in public preview, enabling group-based passkey configurations and new API schema changes.
-Rollout occurs worldwide early November to December, with GCC regions mid-November to mid-December.
-No admin action is needed before rollout.
+In November 2025, Microsoft Entra ID will preview passkey profiles in the authentication methods policy, enabling group-based passkey controls and new API schema.
+Rollout occurs worldwide early November and GCC mid-November.
+No admin action is needed before rollout; admins should review configurations and update documentation.

-Updated October 20, 2025: We have updated the rollout timelines and content below.
+Updated November 5, 2025: We have updated the timeline for Preview and the content below.
 Thank you for your patience.

 In November 2025, we will expand the passkey (FIDO2) authentication methods policy in Microsoft Entra ID to support passkey profiles in public preview.
 This update will enable granular, group-based control over passkey configurations and introduce new API schema changes.